griffithlab/rnaseq_tutorial_wiki/Differential-Expression.md

 ```
 A separate R tutorial file has been provided in the github repo for part 1 of the tutorial: [Tutorial_Module4_Part1_ballgown.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/scripts/Tutorial_Module4_Part1_ballgown.R).
 Run the R commands detailed in the R script.

+Once you have completed the Ballgown analysis in R, exit the R session and continue with the steps below.

 What does the raw output from Ballgown look like?

 ```bash